 - sensitivity to light and sound

-Alprazolam treatment starts with a detox program but that is only the beginning of a lifetime recovery journey.
+Alprazolam treatment starts with a detox program However, detoxification is only the beginning of a lifetime recovery journey.
 Clinical settings are best at helping you get rid of drug dependence for good.
 After medical detox, expect to attend:

 1. Therapy sessions.
 Therapy includes individual and family counseling sessions, during which you’ll work on the psychological issues around your addiction.
 Family therapy follows a philosophy that family systems share connections.
 By modifying one component of the family system, you affect the other components.
 This means that your family and loved one’s support and wellbeing play a major role in the success of recovery.